Halim098/Halim098/README.md

 **Web Developer | Backend | Computer Science Student**

 Welcome to my GitHub profile!
 I'm Muhammad Kurniawan Halim, a passionate web developer focusing on backend development.
-I'm currently pursuing my degree in Computer Science at the University of Palangka Raya.
+I'm currently pursuing my degree in Informatics Engineering at the University of Palangka Raya.

 ## 🧑‍💻 About Me